roycelim578/LSTM_USEQ/Trading_LargeCap_US_Equities_Using_LSTM_Models.md

 # 1. Introduction

 The use of deep learning in financial markets today is ubiquitous, as traders hope to harness its superior pattern recognition abilities to gain an edge over the market.
-Given that asset prices often exhibit temporal dependencies, Recurrent Neural Networks (RNN) have emerged as many traders' model of choice, as its in-built feedback loops enable it to effectively learn from sequential time series.
+Given that asset prices often exhibit temporal dependencies, Recurrent Neural Networks (RNN) have emerged as many traders' model of choice, as their in-built feedback loops enable it to effectively learn from sequential time series.

 In this study, I chose to use *Long Short-Term Memory (LSTM)* networks — a class of RNNs that relies on both long-term and short-term states to generate outputs — to model share price movements of S&P 500 companies.
 Specifically, I sought to predict whether each stock's price would rise by at least 2% over a 5-day period.
 Thereafter, I designed and backtested a simple leveraged trading strategy based on my model's forecasts.